makersacademy/airport_challenge/README.md

 3. Plane can takeoff
 4. Air traffic controller can check that a plane has landed/takenoff
 5. Weather class
+6. Capacities
-6. Weather can affect landing an takeoffs
+7. Weather can affect landing an takeoffs